How Much Do Gardeners Make?

 As with any job, the more experience you have and the higher your level of seniority, the higher your salary will likely be.
 Apprentices earn around £9,000 per year, while experienced gardeners can earn in the region of £30,000 and above.

-For example, if you’re working under a specialism like tree surgery, you can expect far higher fees than those for more generalised gardeners due to the experience and training.
+For example, if you’re working under a specialist area, you can expect far higher fees than those for more generalised gardeners due to the experience and training.

 Can Gardeners Earn More by Being Self-Employed?